bosterho/Scheduled-Looper/README.md

 Most loopers trap your audio inside a plugin.
 This one puts it on the timeline.

 Place red clips to record and green clips to play back.
-Hit play, and as the playhead moves through them, the recordings land in the arrange view as real audio items so you can edit and arrange them afterward.
+Hit play, and as the playhead moves through them, the recordings land in the arrange view as audio items so you can edit and arrange them afterward.
 There's a lot more to it, but the best way to find out is to try it 😉

 ## Install